Ko Hasegawa

 Message

-I have been teaching philosophy of law and other related issues in law and moral theory for 37 years at Hokkaido University.
-In my career, I have also taught on several occasions in the USA and UK, and given various presentations at international conferences.
-I love this beautiful campus of the university and the nationally-known liberal academic environment of the School of Law.
-Although I retired from the university in 2020, I am honored to be still a part of the School of Law.
+I taught philosophy of law and other related issues in moral theory for 39 years at Hokkaido University.
+I love the beautiful campus of this university and the nationally-known liberal academic environment of its School of Law.
+During my career, I also taught in both USA and UK on several occasions and gave various presentations at international conferences.
+Although I retired from the University in 2022, I am honored to be still a part of the School of Law.

-Being involved in the development of MJSP, I believe MJSP is an attractive interdisciplinary program in Japanese studies.
-I am delighted to be able to join you and my teaching colleagues for the progress of this program, and especially to provide you with a cultural-philosophical perspective on law in modern Japan.
+Once involved in the establishment and development of MJSP, I believe it is one of the most attractive interdisciplinary programs in Japanese studies.
+I am delighted to be able to continue supporting my colleagues in advancing MJSP, especially by offering a cultural-philosophical perspective on law in modern Japan.

 Selected Publications